Gre-mie/PersonalProject/Notes.md

 ### Setup message

-A message sent to the Guild Owner by DM after the welcom message to explain how to get set up with a form.
+A message sent to the Guild Owner by DM after the welcome message to explain how to get set up with a form.

 - Display setup instructions "Fill out the form bellow to customise bot behaviour"